 Hudson Valley Repair Café Demonstration, Live on the Today Show, at Rockefeller Center, April 2023.
 To see a recording of the segment, click here.

-SHV helps people take action in their communities with programs that build a sense of self-reliance and confidence while achieving measurable results, like the Repair Café, Planting Power Newburgh, and our Clean Energy Outreach Program.
+SHV helps people take action in their communities with programs that build a sense of self-reliance and confidence while achieving measurable results, like the Repair Café and Planting Power Newburgh.

 “Even though climate change is scary and overwhelming, I’ve found that working on it at the local level has been a joy.
 I’ve met the most wonderful people!
 We need that connection and direct action to feel engaged on a human level.”